Septic System Repair and Restoration | FreeFlow Environmental

 How Often Should You Pump Your Septic Tank?

 We have all heard the stories about septic systems that have not been pumped in decades.
-On the other hand, most of us have seen the heavy construction machinery move into a neighborhood near us as a failing/broken septic system is replaced.
+On the other hand, most of us have seen the heavy construction machinery move into a neighborhood near us as a failing or broken septic system is replaced.
+In between these extremes, there are also moments when minor issues arise—like an alert on your control panel.
+Knowing how to reset the red light on a septic system can help you respond quickly to minor warnings and potentially avoid bigger problems down the road.

-Clearly these represent the two extremes.
+Clearly, these represent the two extremes.
 The only systems that most homeowners care about fall squarely within the two lines of “average” because, let’s face it, they’re average.
+For homeowners in need of septic tank pumping in Berrien County, MI, maintaining this average means scheduling regular septic services to prevent sludge buildup and system failure.
+Routine pumping ensures that the system functions properly and protects the property from potential health and environmental hazards.

 In terms of averages: